 In order to rank your Shopify store, you should definitely pay special attention to these particular issues the otherwise very well prepared platform presents when it comes to SEO:

 Site structure and canonicals

-Ideally, on a site you want to have one URL leading to a piece of content.
-Shopify, however, by design comes with two that might look like:
+Ideally, on a Shopify site structure, you want to have one URL leading to a piece of content.
+Shopify site structure, however, by design comes with two that might look like: